flatiron/director/README.md

 Why not <i>backbone.js</i>?
 Backbone.js has limited support for this and covers a minute set of the cases for client side routing.
 What about <i>sammy.js</i>?
 Sammy.js is a jquery plugin that tries to emulate server side routing which introduces unnecessary concepts.

+Are single page apps a problem for SEO?
+Yes and No. SugarSkull is meant for script-heavy web-apps, you can use it for script-heavy web-sites, but learn how google and other search engines crawl and index pages before you decide on anything.

 ## How?

 SugarSkull monitors the URL.
 When the URL changes, and it is a match to one defined in your router table, the functions that are associated with that route are executed.
 You could almost think of the URL as an event emitter.